froger-me/wp-packages-update-server/packages.md

 ___
 #### browse

-The `browse` operation retreives package information, optionally filtered by a search keyword.
+The `browse` operation retrieves package information, optionally filtered by a search keyword.
 If no corresponding package exists on the file system, or in the Remote Repository Service, the operation fails.

 ```php
 $url = 'https://domain.tld/wppus-package-api/'; // Replace domain.tld with the domain where WP Packages Update Server is installed